-Clients often ask us for book recommendations about collaborative divorce, parenting, and similar issues.
+Clients often ask us for book recommendations.
 Below are some books that may be helpful.
-The books with the checkmarks are especially recommended.
-Most are available at bookstores and libraries.

 The Good Divorce, by Constance Ahrons (1998).

 Difficult Conversations: How to Discuss What Matters Most, by Douglas Stone et al. (2000).

 Crazy Time: Surviving Divorce and Building a New Life, by Abigail Trafford (1992).

 Transitions: Making Sense of Life’s Changes, by William Bridges (2004).

 Financial Custody: You, Your Money, and Divorce, by Joan Coullahan and Sue van der Linden (2001).

 Getting Divorced Without Ruining Your Life: A Reasoned, Practical Guide to the Legal, Emotional and Financial Ins and Outs of Negotiating a Divorce Settlement, by Sam Margulies (1992).